Skip to main contentCarbon Design System

 4. Creating components

-With two pages comprised entirely of Carbon components, let’s revisit the landing page and build a couple components of our own by using Carbon icons and tokens.
+With two pages comprised entirely of Carbon components, let’s revisit the landing page and build a couple components of our own by using Carbon pictograms and tokens.

 Preview